tytydraco/yessleep/out/Dont_Trust_the_Other_You_in_the_Mirror.md

 My heart sank and my knees buckled.
 I couldn’t stop the flood of tears leaking from my eyes.

 “Please, I’ll do anything!
 Just give me another chance!”
 I pled.
 I must have looked so pathetic - But I was so overcome with emotion.
-She’s was my everything.
+She was my everything.
 My reason for living.
 I couldn’t remember life before her.
 But her expression never changed.
 She wouldn’t even look at me.

 “I’m sorry.
 I’ve met someone else.
 I tried.
 I really did.
 But you’ve changed.
 You’re not the man I remember.
 You’re like a shell of him.
 I love you.
 I always will.
 But it’s not enough”